jangroth/aws-certification-notes/solutions-architect-professional.md

   * Need to use Big Data tools such as Apache Hive, Spark
   * One long-running cluster, many jobs, with auto-scaling, or one cluster per job?
   * Purchasing options – Spot, On Demand, Reserved Instances
-  * Can access data in DynamoDB and / or S3
+  * Can access data in DynamoDB and/or S3
   * Scratch data on EBS disks (HDFS) and long term storage in S3 (EMRFS)
 * Athena
   * Simple queries and aggregations, data must live in S3